chentianyi16/Notes/Docker/basic_knowledge.md

 apt-get install -yqq --no-install-recommends $YOUR_PACKAGES
 ```
 This way, you will only get the packages you asked for and their necessary requirements, reducing the download and installation time while building your Docker image.

+### 5. Use multi-stage builds
+Multi-stage builds can help to share intermediate image layers with your team.
+You’ll need to tag them right, and make sure to push them.
+It can pay off though!

+Pullable intermediate images can help to make the first developer experience more pleasant.
+Especially if it’s a small download instead of a long from-scratch building time.

+In addition, using multi-stage builds also keeps final images small and dockerfiles readable.